 When Do You Need a Commercial Invoice for International shipping?

-A commercial invoice is required for all international shipments.
+A commercial invoice is a basic requirement for all international shipments.
 We recommend including a commercial invoice even if you are sending documents.

 Risks of not filling out a commercial invoice accurately